dmussie/weekend-redux-feedback-loop/README.md

 To stage all the actions required to make this application possible, had to use the App.jsx file to declare a router which contains our components wrapped in routers that define the paths of the pages in this web application.

+To see the fully functional site, please visit: https://git.heroku.com/danny-made-a-feedback-app.git

 ## Application Images

 This is one of the application form pages